libxsmm/libxsmm/README.md

 The maximum of the given threshold and the largest requested specialization refines the value of the threshold.
 If a problem size is below the threshold, dispatching the code requires to figure out whether a specialized routine exists or not.

 ### JIT Backend
 There might be situations in which it is up-front not clear which problem sizes will be needed when running an application.
 In order to leverage LIBXSMM's high-performance kernels, the library offers an experimental JIT (just-in-time) backend which generates the requested kernels on the fly.
 This is accomplished by emitting the corresponding byte-code directly into an executable buffer.
+The actual JIT code is generated according to the CPUID flags, and therefore does not rely on the code path selected when building the library.
 As the JIT backend is still experimental, some limitations are in place:

 1. There is no support for SSE3 (Intel Xeon 5500/5600 series) and IMCI (Intel Xeon Phi coprocessor code-named Knights Corner) instruction set extensions
 2. LIBXSMM uses Pthread mutexes to guard updates of the JITted code cache (link line with -lpthread is required); building with OMP=1 employs an OpenMP critical section as an alternative locking mechanism.